shashwatkanungo/chatbot-for-excel-based-insights/README.md

 ## ✅ Example Questions You Can Ask

-- “What is the average order value?”
+- “What is the average income?”
-- “Show a bar chart of sales by category.”
+- “Show a bar chart of income by gender.”
 - “How many missing values are in each column?”
-- “Show the distribution of invoice amounts.”
+- “Show the distribution of income.”

 ---